shapeshed/flim.shapeshed.com/src/_posts/html5-speech-recognition-api.md

 {
   "layout": "post",
-  "title": "The HTML5 Speech Recogntion API",
+  "title": "The HTML5 Speech Recognition API",
   "date": "Tue Jan 21 2014 16:04:36 GMT+0000 (GMT)",
   "description": "The HTML5 Speech Recognition API allows JavaScript to have access to a browser's audio stream and convert it to text.", "tags": [